charlenelyu/pro-mern-stack/README.md

 This is my repository for the project described in the book Pro MERN Stack (2nd Ed) by Vasan Subramanian.

-# Table of Contents

-- [Chapter5] (#Chapter 5)
-- [Chapter4] (#Chapter 4)
-- [Chapter3] (#Chapter 3)
-- [Chapter2] (#Chapter 2)

 # Chapter 5

 In this chapter, I spent most of my time integrating with the back-end.
 The biggest change is that I started fetching and storing the data using APIs from the Express and Node.js server, which replaced the hard-coded array of issues in the browser’s memory.
 Using GraphQL, I learned how to build the C and R part of CRUD.
 I also saw how easy some of the validations were to implement and how the strong type system of GraphQL helps avoid errors and makes the APIs self-documenting.

 ![ch05](/readme-images/ch05.png)